Mental Health Activist

 Former NHL Goaltender

-In 2017, Corey publicly told his gripping story to The Players tribune.
-It was a riveting and emotional article on being a suicide survivor and individual with OD.
-The response to the article was truly overwhelming.
+In 2017, Corey publicly shared his gripping story with an emotional article in The Players Tribune.
+It was a riveting article on his life as a suicide survivor and an individual living with OCD.
+The article received an overwhelming response sending ripples through the sports world.

-Corey is now using his life experiences to help raise awareness about mental health issues in the hockey community.
-The hope is that by bringing mental health struggles into the light, stigmas will be reduced, and silent suffers will seek help and comfort they need- and deserve.
+Corey is using his life experiences to help raise awareness about mental health issues in the hockey community.
+He hopes that by bringing mental health struggles into the light, stigmas that have formed around them will be reduced, and silent sufferers will seek help and comfort they need- and deserve.

 Corey Hirsch was the goaltending coach for the St. Louis Blues, and the Toronto Maple Leafs.

-The former NHL goaltender, still living with the challenges of mental health, speaks about his personal experience.
-How he wore a mask to hide his illness, and protect his image.
+During his time in the NHL, Corey wore a mask to hide his illness to protect his image.
 Corey illustrates the importance of early diagnosis and treatment of mental health issues.
 An advocate for open dialogue, Corey discusses ways to communicate mental illness to friends and family.

-Despite living with an undiagnosed mental issues, Corey was able to both play and coach in the NHL.
+Despite living with undiagnosed mental issues, Corey was able to both play and coach in the NHL.
 Now, he encourages and inspires audiences through his personal story.
+Corey will share ways to stay motivated in any headspace.